The history of espadrilles

 Image courtesy of Jigsaw

-Espadrilles were most commonly worn by peasants owing to the price and ease of availability and the style quickly became popular in the regions of the Basque Country and Catalonia.
+Mostly peasants wore Espadrilles because of the price and ease of availability.
+So, the style quickly became popular in the regions of the Basque Country and Catalonia.

-The production process was highly complex, requiring many craftsmen to create the treads, another artisan known as an alpargatera to create the rope soles, and finally a seamstress to sew the fabric upper and band.
-The result was a lightweight shoe- perfect for the warm climate of the Pyrenees and and flexible enough to mould to the active lifestyles of the wearer.
+The production process was highly complex.
+It required many craftsmen to create the treads.
+Another artisan known as an alpargatera were creating the rope soles.
+Finally a seamstress was sewing the fabric upper and band.
+The result was a lightweight shoe- perfect for the warm climate of the Pyrenees.
+Also, flexible enough to mould to the active lifestyles of the wearer.

 Espadrilles have strong roots in Basque culture.
-They were worn by everyone, from the King of Aragon’s infantry, to mine workers and priests.
+Everyone wore them, from the King of Aragon’s infantry, to mine workers and priests.
 In addition to being worn by soldiers and laborers, espadrilles were also the go-to shoes for the Catalan national dance, ‘Sardana’.
 Dancers wore a specific type of espadrilles called “Espardenya,” that featured ribbons that tied around the ankles.
-They even became a part of the political movement movement in the 19th century where they signified specific regions during Catalan independence and the Spanish Civil War.
+They even became a part of the political movement in the 19th century where they signified specific regions during Catalan independence and the Spanish Civil War.

 How it’s made